-As the largest provider of Senior Living design and construction services, we want to share our emerging learnings.
-Our experts have collaborated on this series, “Forward Focus,” to provide a viewpoint on what we are seeing and hearing from operators, funders, and the design and construction community.
+As the largest provider of Senior Living architecture design and construction services, we want to share our emerging learnings and current trends in Senior Living design.
+Our renovation experts have collaborated on this series, “Forward Focus,” to provide a viewpoint on what we are seeing and hearing from operators, funders, and the design and construction community.
 We are committed to being the source for innovative, multi-disciplinary solutions to help you emerge safer and stronger on the other side of the COVID-19 pandemic.
-We hope you find this series helpful, and please contact us for more information or to collaborate on solutions.
+We hope you find this series helpful, and please contact us for more information or to collaborate on Senior Living solutions.

 We’re seeing a number of emerging design and material trends that will help prevent the spread of infection in the future.
 Chris Frommell, Vice President of Aptura, shares how we’re thinking strategically to help owners and operators provide better outcomes in a post-pandemic world.

-Designing healthy buildings will be top of mind for the entire design industry as we come out of this crisis.
+Designing healthy Senior Living buildings will be top of mind for the entire design industry as we come out of this crisis.
 Erin Berry, Interior Design Director, shares her perspective on how healthy environments and the latest innovations in design and furnishings will affect Senior Living interiors moving forward.